Skip to table of contents

 WITHDRAWAL:

 A withdrawal may be processed during the first two weeks of a regular term or first week of a summer term without financial obligation to the University.
-Withdrawing from the Health Sciences Center refers to dropping all enrolled courses for a given term.
+Withdrawing from OU Health Sciences refers to dropping all enrolled courses for a given term.
 Students who have received a financial aid disbursement for the term from which they are withdrawing should contact the Bursar’s Office.
 Financial Aid received will be due back to the University so it may be returned to the lender when enrollment is withdrawn at 100%.

 Withdrawal from classes after the first two weeks of a fall or spring term or the first week of a summer term does not relieve students of their financial obligation to the University, and these students will be charged 100% of the tuition and fees due the University.
 Students who have received a financial aid disbursement for the term from which they are withdrawing may be required to return a portion of their financial aid in accordance with federal regulations.
 Students should contact either the Financial Aid Office or the Bursar’s Office for assistance.